 We request that monitoring data collected by Frydenborg Ecologic be loaded to the STORET replacement, the Watershed Information Network (WIN), so that it may be used for future impaired waters assessments.
 Data should in addition, be provided to the DEAR Standards Program and Watershed Assessment Section staff.

 The DEAR Standards Program has been in communication with Frydenborg Ecologic regarding a plan of study for monitoring in Rocky Bayou.
-If this plan is available, please provide to DEAR staff.
+If this plan is available, please provide to Watershed Assessment Section staff.